 Give your Laundry Room some attention and keep that hamper manageable.

 The Laundry Room gets used a lot but often it is one of the last rooms we think about cleaning or organizing.
 Over time the laundry can become cluttered.
-If it is attached to the garage, it often becomes a dumping ground for anything and everything.
+If the room is attached to the garage, it often becomes a dumping ground for anything and everything, doubling as a long-term storage space.

-The laundry room often doubles as a long-term storage space and it’s sometimes where you’ll find the litter box too when cats share the home.
-Instead of dreading the trip to fight through the piles of boxes to get to the washer and dryer, today is the day you take charge!
-Let’s clean and organize the laundry room.
+Furthermore, it may be where you’ll find the litter box if cats share the home.
+Instead of dreading that fight through piles of stuff to get to the washer and dryer, make today the day you take charge!
+Let’s embark on a laundry room cleaning and decluttering.

 Prep for a Laundry Room Cleaning.